pvdz/tenko/tests/testcases/functions/async_gen/es8.md

 `````
 throws: Parser error!
-  Async generators are not supported by the current targeted language version, they were introduced in ES9/ES2018
+  Async generators are not supported by the currently targeted language version, they were introduced in ES9/ES2018

 start@1:0, error@1:0
 ╔══╦════════════════